mhmdirfann/Final_Project_JCDS02Bandung/README.md

 After i choose GradientBoostingRegressor model as the modelling for prediction average cost for two (USD), i searched the best parameter from GradientBoostingRegressor with Hyperparamater tuning with GridSearchCV.
 Here my code i used to find best parameters with GridSearchCV:
 ![Annotation 2020-06-03 132711](https://user-images.githubusercontent.com/60774720/83603069-f8276000-a59d-11ea-9e02-931036d7b27f.png)
-And here the result of best parameters:
+And here the result of best parameters

 ![Annotation 2020-06-03 132555](https://user-images.githubusercontent.com/60774720/83602994-c910ee80-a59d-11ea-8960-437334731254.png)

 #### Recommendation System